okonomichiyaki/supercat/08-mobilization.md

 # Mobilization - Move | Influence

-✦ Are any bot cities controlled by a rival?
+✦ Are any bot buildings controlled by a rival?

 - Can bot neutralize control by moving?
 	- Move to neutralize control